|Application deadline:||30 June|

 |Duration full-time:||24 months|

-POSTGRADUATE CERTIFICATE, POSTGRADUATE DIPLOMA AND MASTERS BY DISTANCE LEARNING.
+POSTGRADUATE CERTIFICATE, DIPLOMA AND MASTERS BY DISTANCE LEARNING.

 This course provides a broad understanding of infectious diseases and is of particular relevance to in-service health professionals such as doctors or laboratory staff.
 You will develop strategies for the control and treatment of infectious diseases, acquiring new knowledge and updating your current expertise.

 * a comprehensive understanding of the role of biology of infective agents and hosts on the outcome of infection

 * the use of this knowledge, in combination with epidemiological and public health approaches, to develop rational strategies for the control and treatment of infection.

 * a web-based learning environment (including web conferencing, allowing students to pose questions and engage in academic discussions with tutors and fellow students)